 28(b) TELESIS’ Exclusive Remedy Upon Event of Default.
 If an Event of Default by ENRON occurs under Section 27(a)(1) through 27(a)(4), then as TELESIS’ sole and exclusive remedy for such Event of Default, TELESIS may, subject to the provisions of Section 27(b), (a) provide written notice of such Event of Default to ENRON stating the nature of such Event of Default; (b) establish a date between one (1) and ten (20) Business Days after such notice is effective on which this Agreement shall terminate (“Early Termination Date”); (c) withhold any nondisputed payments due under this Agreement; and/or (d) suspend performance of this Agreement.

 28(c) TELESIS’ Exclusive Remedy Upon Section 27(a)(5) Event of Default.
-If an Event of Default by ENRON under Section 27(a)(5) occurs, and all applicable cure periods have expired, then as TELESIS’ sole and exclusive remedy for such Event of Default all of the following shall apply: [SBC wants time frame to apply to first day of breach and not the date after cure period]
+If an Event of Default by ENRON under Section 27(a)(5) occurs, and all applicable cure periods have expired, then as TELESIS’ sole and exclusive remedy for such Event of Default all of the following shall apply:

 (i) This Agreement shall be terminated, and ENRON shall pay to TELESIS the TELESIS LD Amount (defined below).